ericaltendorf/gwt/README.md

   `gwt`

-- Change directory to a branch+worktree
+- Change directory to a branch+worktree [in the current repo]

   `gwt branch-name` (supports tab completion of existing branch+worktrees)

-- Create a new branch+worktree
+- Create a new branch+worktree [in the current repo]

   `gwt new branch-name`